sisinflab/Multimodal-Feature-Extractor/README.md

 This repository provides a Python implementation to extract visual features from images, by means of pretrained convolutional neural networks (e.g., ResNet50).
 The extracted features correspond to the output of either fully-connected or convolutional layers.

-<br>This repository was adopted for the following papers:
+This repository was adopted for the following papers:

 - [A Study on the Relative Importance of Convolutional Neural Networks in Visually-Aware Recommender Systems](https://github.com/sisinflab/CNNs-in-VRSs)